Paro International Airport

 Paro International Airport (སྤ་རོ་གནམ་ཐང༌།) (IATA: PBH, ICAO: VQPR) is the sole international airport of the four airports in Bhutan.
 It is 6 km from Paro in a deep valley on the bank of the river Paro Chhu.
-With surrounding peaks as high as 18000 ft, it is considered one of the world's most challenging airports, and only eight pilots are certified to land at the airport.
+With surrounding peaks as high as 18000 ft, it is considered one of the world's most challenging airports, and only a very small number of pilots are certified to land at the airport.

-Flights to and from Paro are allowed under visual meteorological conditions only and are restricted to daylight hours from sunrise to sunset.
+Flights to and from Paro are allowed under visual meteorological conditions only and are restricted to daylight hours from sunrise to sunset, with additional restrictions in the afternoon during windy seasons.
 Paro airport was the only airport in Bhutan until 2011.
-Paro Airport is accessible by road, 6 km from Paro city, and 54 km from Thimphu by Paro-Thimphu road.
+The airport is accessible by road, 6 km from Paro city, and 54 km from Thimphu by Paro-Thimphu road.

 History

 In 1968, the Indian Border Roads Organisation built an airstrip in the Paro valley, which was initially used for on-call helicopter operations by the Indian Armed Forces on behalf of the Royal Government of Bhutan.
 Bhutan's first airline, Drukair, was established by Royal Charter on 5 April 1981.